rotundasoftware/modui-base/README.md

 Use it before calling `view.render()` if you don't want to preserve current subviews (i.e. perform a "deep render").

 ### Private methods
-`ModuiBase` implements some private methods meant to be used, extended or overriden by descendant classes.
+`ModuiBase` implements some private methods meant to be overriden by descendant classes.

 #### view._afterRender()
 This function may be extended to add post-rendering logic.
 Descendant views should extend this method to perform additional UI decoration.